 PSNI Thanks Public After Man Carrying Large Machete Arrested on Shankill Road

-Police in Belfast have thanked the public for their prompt response after multiple 999 calls led to the swift arrest of a man carrying a large machete on the Shankill Road on Thursday evening, 9 April — an incident that officers say may have prevented serious injuries in a busy area that included children among the pedestrians present.
+Police in Belfast have thanked the public for their prompt response after multiple 999 calls led to the swift arrest of a man carrying a large machete on the Shankill Road on Thursday evening, 9 April β an incident that officers say may have prevented serious injuries in a busy area that included children among the pedestrians present.

 The incident occurred near the Townsend Street junction on the Shankill Road, one of west Belfast's main thoroughfares.
 Officers responded rapidly to the calls and disarmed and arrested a 40-year-old man on suspicion of possession of an offensive weapon and being drunk in a public place.
+He has since been charged with possessing an article with a blade or point in a public place and being drunk in a public place, and is scheduled to appear in Belfast Magistrates Court on 8 May 2026.

 What Happened